Packing for Antarctica

 What to wear in Antarctica

 As zodiac rides to and from the ship can get splashy, you will definitely need a weatherproof outer 'shell' comprising both a jacket and waterproof trousers.
-Many of the ships provide a complimentary outer jacket, which will be waiting for you in your cabin and can be taken home as a fantastic souvenir.
+Many of the ships provide a complimentary outer jacket, which will be waiting for you in your cabin and can be taken home to wear again and again.
 Some of these are 3-in-1 jackets with a removable inner quilted jacket, whereas some are outer shells only.
 If you are not sure if your ship includes a jacket, please check with us.

 Similarly, for waterproof trousers, skiing trousers/pants work really well and can be layered up with thermal leggings underneath.
 However, it is important to check that they are completely waterproof, not just snowproof.
 They will need to go over the top of the rubber boots that most ships provide* (not tucked in, as this directs water run-off straight onto your socks), so a loose ankle is needed.

-Read more about renting versus buying Antarctic gear in our article, 'Should I buy or hire kit for Antarctica?'.
+Read more about renting versus buying Antarctic gear in our article

 *If you are travelling on a voyage operated by Silversea or Lindblad you will need to rent these from Ship to Shore.